Rpc

 The Status

-type is very lightweight, containing only an error code field.
-Users can set this Code via constructors or Set methods, and retrieve it via Get methods.
-The enumeration values of error codes can be found in the rpc_status_base.h file, listed below:
+type is extremely lightweight, containing only an error-code field.
+Users can set this code via the constructor or a Set method, and retrieve it via a Get method.
+The enumerated error-code values are defined in rpc_status_base.h and are listed below:

 Error Code Type |